 MAT is a master’s degree program for people possessing an undergraduate degree with significant coursework in the subject you wish to teach, or who are current teachers wishing to earn a master’s degree.
-After the initial summer training, participants are certified teachers and can teach grades 7-12 in Mississippi.
-Upon completion of the two-year program, participants receive a Master of Arts in Teaching degree and their license converts to a 5-year regular license.
+After the initial summer training, participants are eligible for a Mississippi Educator License which would allow them to teach grades 7-12 in Mississippi.
+Upon completion of the two-year program, participants receive a Master of Arts in Teaching degree and their license converts to a 5-year regular Mississippi Educator License.

 - Who is eligible to apply?